Example Career: Farmers, Ranchers, and Other Agricultural Managers

 - Provide information to customers on the care of trees, shrubs, flowers, plants, and lawns.

-What Nursery and Greenhouse Managers Should Be Good At
+What Farmers, Ranchers, and Other Agricultural Managers Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.